exadisme/adumb_dots/README.md

 # adumb_dots
-My dot files for kitty cmus ranger bash prompt
+My dot files for kitty cmus ranger and bash prompt

 Place these in your ~/.config